 Example Scatter Diagram

-Each tool has advantages for certain situations and not all tools are used for all problem solving.
-Once a tool is learned, it can be adapted to different problem solving opportunities.
-As with anything else, using tools properly takes practice and experience.
-Start small and just start using each of the tools and over time you will become proficient and a great problem solver!
+Additionally, as with anything else, using tools properly takes practice and experience.
+Simply start using each of the tools, and over time, you will become proficient and a great problem solver!